 US Farm Bill and Commodity Outlook

-Since the MU Agricultural Lenders School was founded in 2000, it has successfully trained more than 300 agricultural lenders from Missouri, Arkansas, Illinois, Indiana, Iowa, Kansas, Minnesota, Nebraska, New York, North Dakota, Oklahoma, and Tennessee.
+Since the MU Agricultural Lenders School was founded in 2000, it has successfully trained more than 300 agricultural lenders from Missouri, Arkansas, Illinois, Indiana, Iowa, Kansas, Minnesota, Nebraska, New York, North Dakota, Oklahoma, Pennsylvania, Tennessee, and Texas.
 Participants typically work in banks, farm credit associations, agribusinesses, state agencies and finance companies.

-The $1,250 registration fee includes program materials, lunches, and Tuesday night's social event.
-Registration deadline is May 6, 2014.
+The $1,250 registration fee includes program materials, lunches, and the evening social event.
+Registration deadline is May 6, 2015.
 Two week notification is required for refunds and substitutions are welcome.
 Space is limited; please register early to ensure a registration.

 Stoney Creek Inn